ypark9/yopa.page/content/blog/2026-07-30-agentcore-identity-private-key-jwt.en.md

 Consider a customer-support agent that needs to read a customer's order history from an internal orders API.
 The API is protected by an identity provider (IdP), so the agent needs an access token before it can make the request.
 To obtain that token, it first has to authenticate itself to the IdP.

 This authentication step is the focus of this post.
 In July 2026, AWS [added Private Key JWT client authentication to Amazon Bedrock AgentCore Identity](https://aws.amazon.com/blogs/machine-learning/authenticate-with-private-key-jwt-using-amazon-bedrock-agentcore-identity/), providing an alternative to shared client secrets.
+The [current AgentCore configuration docs](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/private-key-jwt.html) are the source of truth for supported algorithms, key policy, and regional placement.

 ## Where Identity fits in AgentCore